acmoles/portfolio/portfolio/projects/ecosia.md

 Suspendisse potenti.
 Praesent risus massa, vulputate eget turpis in, dignissim tincidunt odio -->

 We made impressive progress on our mobile apps with only two developers and a share of my overall capacity as a product designer.
-By mid 2019, with growing user numbers and a renewed strategic focus on mobile, it was time to found a new agile product team with a focus on native apps.
-I took on the role of product manager and team leader, filling in as product designer until we made the necessary hire.
+By mid 2019, with a growing user base and a renewed strategic focus on mobile, it was time to found a new agile product team with a focus on native apps.
+I took on the role of product manager and team leader.
 Over the next three months we added two developers and a designer to the team.

 The primary purpose of Ecosia's native apps is to make searching easy on major platforms.
-Web search resides at the meta or system level; it's one way in which devices augment our brains.
-Deep platform knowledge and user empathy were necessary to create search experiences which fit seamlessly into people's daily lives.
+Web search resides in a meta space.
+It's naturally multi-platform and one way in which devices augment our mental abilities.
+So it's critically important that Ecosia's apps fit seamlessly into user's daily lives and I found that deep user empathy and platform knowledge were key to achieving this.

-A second aspect of our apps vision is that they connect users with Ecosia's mission.
-In early 2020 we extended our thinking beyond searching and browsing; asking ourselves how we can help users make further incremental changes in their daily lives.
+Another aspect of the vision is to connect users with the tree-planting mission.
+In early 2020 we extended our thinking beyond searching and browsing by asking ourselves how we can help users make further incremental changes in their daily lives.

 <!--